 Monitoring, Notification, Page – Commonly Mistaken Synonyms

-The term alerting is often used interchangeably with manual monitoring, notification, feedback, or paging (sometimes simply called a “page” in IT and operations).
+The term alerting often overlaps with concepts like manual monitoring, notification, feedback, or paging – sometimes simply called a “page” in IT and operations.
 While these synonyms describe similar concepts, alerting typically refers to the automated, intelligent process of notifying the right people in real time when an important event occurs.
-Monitoring focuses on observing systems and collecting data, while alerting turns that information into timely notifications that trigger action.
-Unlike manual monitoring or feedback loops, modern alerting systems like SIGNL4 ensure the right action happens instantly – without the need for constant human supervision.
+It turns information into timely notifications that trigger action, while monitoring focuses on observing systems and collecting data.
+Unlike manual monitoring or feedback loops, modern incident resonse software like SIGNL4 ensures the right action happens instantly – without the need for constant human supervision.